daniel-kukiela/nmt-chatbot/README.md

  - untouched file/folder paths should fit for most cases
  - "preprocessing" dictionary should be easy to understand
  - "hparams" dictionary will be passed to NMT like command line options with standard usage
+ - "score" dictionary with settings for answer scoring

 setup/prepare_data.py:

  - walks thru files placed in "new_data" folder - train.(from|to), tst2012.(from|to)m tst2013(from|to)
- - tokenizes all sentences (adds spaces based on internal rules)
+ - tokenizes all sentences (based on settings and internal rules)
- - for "train" files - builds vocabulary files and checks entities against vocab_replace.txt rules, then vocab_blacklist_rules.txt, finally makes dictionary unique and saves up to the number of entities set in setup/settings.py file, rest of entities will be saved to separate file
+ - for "train" files - builds vocabulary files, makes them unique and saves up to the number of entities set in setup/settings.py file, unused vocab entities (if any - depends on settings) will be saved to separate files

 train.py - starts training process